IBM/workload-security-guard/README.md

 ## Security
 The Gate makes it hard to deliver an exploit to be used against a vulnerability embedded as part of the service or its dependencies.
-As a general rule, an attacker wil be required to build a dedicated delivery mechanism to explore options for detecting and exploiting vulnerabilities for each service and will not be able to use common statistical attacks patterns.
+As a general rule, an attacker will be required to build a dedicated delivery mechanism to explore options for detecting and exploiting vulnerabilities for each service and will not be able to use common statistical attacks patterns.

 This is achieved thanks to a find grain filtering performed against each value delivered to the service.